What Is a Burn?

 Managing Burn Pain

-In addition, there is pain involved in the treatment of burns as the wounds must be cleansed and the dressings changed.
-Studies show that aggressive treatments for pain are needed with severe burns.
+In addition, there’s pain involved in the treatment of burns, as the wounds must be cleansed and the dressings changed.
+Studies show that aggressive treatments for pain are needed with serious burns.